speziato/astro-pictures/README.md

 ## Running locally

-You can run this project using the provided [compose-dev.yaml](./compose-dev.yaml) file, for example running:
+You can run this project locally using the provided [compose-dev.yaml](./compose-dev.yaml) file, for example with:

 ```bash
 podman compose -f compose-dev.yaml --podman-run-args=--replace up --build